-Comprehensive Counsel for Entity formation in Tennessee
+Comprehensive Counsel for Entity Formation in Tennessee

-Assisting entrepreneurs, owners, shareholders, partners and directors
+Assisting entrepreneurs, business owners, shareholders, partners, and directors

 Business owners and operators are faced with innumerable choices every day.
 For entrepreneurs and start-ups, however, deciding what kind of business to form will inform many of those decisions, and help minimize risk in the process.
-The Law Office of Perry A. Craft, PLLC offers guidance and advice to clients who wish to start their own business, are restructuring their current company or are seeking joint-ventures with existing businesses.
+The Law Office of Perry A. Craft, PLLC offers guidance and advice to clients who wish to start their own business, are restructuring their current company or are seeking joint ventures with existing businesses.

 Choosing the right entity